 Sous Vide Omelet - Egg Cookery 102

 Eggs begin to setup/coagulate at 140F/60C.
 This is the temperature when eggs begin to turn from a transparent clear liquid into a solid.
-We could set the water bath to 140 degrees for the omelet, but this would take forever to cook, and the texture would be very soft and it would not want to keep its shape.
+With the egg cookery fact we could set the water bath to 140 degrees for the omelet, problem; this would take forever to cook, and the texture would be very soft and it would not want to keep its shape.

 The magic temperature is 167F / 75C for exactly 30 minutes.